VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

 Be sure to add `Dock_probe` in your print_start macro after the bed mesh or other probing actions.

 Sensorless homing for initial Z homing does work, but I don't recommend it.
 The KeyBak can be somewhat inconsistent in its tension and can lead to unwanted behavior.

+If you don't plan to use a Z endstop microswitch or sensorless homing for initial Z homing, don't change your `endstop_pin` in the `stepper_z` section of `printer.cfg`.